 "That free appointment, discussing your child's development with a paediatrician, is such a valuable part of the ORIGINS experience for many families, so this ensures that we can continue to provide that opportunity, while also making it more convenient for families who can remain at home."

-If any important concerns are flagged within the questionnaires, or during the virtual appointment with the paediatrician, families will be invited to a face-to-face appointment with the doctor which can be arranged for when they come in for their measurements, sample collection and skin prick allergy testing.
+If any important concerns are flagged within the questionnaires, or during the virtual appointment with the paediatrician, families will be invited to a face-to-face appointment with the doctor or referrals to a specialist will be arranged.

 For more information about ORIGINS timepoints and what is required by our families, visit the For Participants page.